WARNING, there are some references to sex in this chapter. However, they are part of the story and are not graphic by any means.

 Harry grinned back, "It's growing on me."

 Ginny sniggered.
-Once the song had changed, she said, "Let's sit down for a bit, my feet are getting tired."
+Once the song had changed, she leaned into him, "Let's sit down for a bit, my feet are getting tired."

 "Okay," said Harry.
 After going to get them some drinks, he sat down next to her at one of the tables that had been set up.
 "Here you go."